JvanKatwijk/eti-stuff/README.md

    eti-frontend -O - | eti-backend -
    ```

-Since the software is derived from the Qt-DAB software, it supports therefore - if so configured - the same devices, i.e. dabsticks, airspy and sdrplay (and prerecorded files of course).
+Since the software is derived from the Qt-DAB software, it supports therefore - if so configured - the same devices, i.e. dabsticks, Airspy (mini) and sdrplay (and prerecorded files of course).

 ## Windows